starfederation/datastar-restructure-interim/design/SDK.md

 )
 ```

-`RemoveSignals` is a helper function to send signal paths to the browser to be removed from the data-store.
+`RemoveSignals` is a helper function to send signals to the browser to be removed from the store.

 #### Args

-`paths` is a list of strings that represent the path to the signals to be removed from the data-store.
+`paths` is a list of strings that represent the path to the signals to be removed from the store.
 The paths ***must*** be valid `.` delimited paths within the store.
-The Datastar client side will use these paths to remove the data from the data-store.
+The Datastar client side will use these paths to remove the data from the store.

 #### Logic
 When called the function ***must*** call `ServerSentEventGenerator.send` with the `data` and `datastar-remove-signals` event type.

-1. The function ***must*** include the paths in the event data in the format `paths PATHS` where `PATHS` is a space separated list of the provided paths.
+1. The function ***must*** include the paths in the event data in the format `paths PATHS\n` where `PATHS` is a space separated list of the provided paths.

-### `ServerSentEventGenerator.ExecuteJS`
+### `ServerSentEventGenerator.ExecuteJs`

 ```
-ServerSentEventGenerator.ExecuteJS(
+ServerSentEventGenerator.ExecuteJs(
     script: string,
     options?: {
-        autoRemoveScript?: boolean,
+        autoRemove?: boolean,
         eventId?: string,
         retryDuration?: durationInMilliseconds
     }